Peak – Brain Training is 5!

 New York University

-We have also developed a decision making game based on Professor Wei Ji Ma and Sebastiaan van Opheusden of New York University’s research, whereby they “built a computational model that predicts people’s choices in a two-player board game… The model generalizes to predict choices of players” and can “capture aspects of the computational process that underlies decision-making.”
-Peak’s well-loved game Connect ‘Em Up challenges problem solving skills and is based on their research and findings.
-Connect ‘Em Up also helps the researchers to further understand how decisions are made.
+Professor Wei Ji Ma and Sebastiaan van Opheusden of New York University “built a computational model that predicts people’s choices in a two-player board game… The model generalizes to predict choices of players” and can “capture aspects of the computational process that underlies decision-making.”
+Peak’s well-loved game Connect ‘Em Up challenges problem solving skills and is helping with their research.

 University College London